rstacruz/gemist/README.md

 ## How does it work?

 Gemist uses Rubygems to load specific gems.
-Did you know you can specify a gem version by doing `gem "sinatra", ">= 1.0"` in your Ruby project?
+Did you know you can specify a gem version using Rubygems's `Gem.activate`?
 Gemist is merely a light bridge that does that for you by reading your Gemfile.

 For example, if your project has this Gemfile: